JasXSL/JasX-HUD/README.md

 #define SPECIE_OTHER 4
 </pre>

 ## HUD SENT EVENTS (OUTPUTS)
-The HUD sends events on channel 2.
-They are in the form of "event:(obj)JSON"
+The HUD sends events on channel 2 in an llRegionSayTo to the owner.
+They are in the form of "event:(obj)JSON" Some events can be requested to other targets than the owner, but they must be requested by a command such as jasx.settings or jasx.getoutfitinfo.

 **Outfit info:**
 <pre>